Feyerabend/vm/README.md

 ### Interpreter technique

-Close to "virtual machines" there is in principal an "interpreter technique".
+Close to "virtual machines" there is in principal a "interpreter technique".
 The main point of the technique can be described as:

 1. the interpreter is called, with a list of instructions as argument